 - Want to Learn More?

-The Small Business Administration (SBA) defines a small business as a firm which has fewer than 500 employees.
-This means that many highly valued startups in the U.S fit within this definition of small businesses.
+The Small Business Administration (SBA) defines a small business as a firm that has fewer than 500 employees.
+This means that many highly valued startups in the US fit within this definition of small businesses.

 Small business stats show that most businesses in America have fewer than 500 employees.
-Those businesses with fewer than 100 employees account for 98.2 percent, and those with fewer than 20 employees account for 89 percent of all businesses in the country.
+Breaking this down further, we see that there are around 38 million businesses with fewer than 100 employees and 23 million with fewer than 20 employees.

 2. How Many Jobs Are Created by Small Businesses?

-With so many small businesses in the U.S., it’s no surprise that small businesses generate the majority of jobs in the United States.
-According to the Small Business Administration, small companies create 1.5 million jobs annually and account for 64 percent of new jobs created in the U.S. (Fundera, 2019).
+With so many small businesses in the US, it’s no surprise that small businesses generate the majority of jobs there.
+According to the Small Business Administration, small companies create 1.5 million jobs annually and account for 64 percent of new jobs created in the US (Fundera, 2019).

 3. Small and Medium-Sized Businesses Are Major Drivers of Global Economic Growth